yoavniran/smocker/README.md

 <a id="failrateResponse"/>
 ## Fail-rate Responses

 At times you may wish to check how your client behaves when the API it calls fails.
-There different ways to achieve this but wouldn't it be nice to make it as realistic as possible.
+There are different ways to achieve this but wouldn't it be nice to make it as realistic as possible?
 Using this utility, you can set (percentage-wise) how many of the calls to this API will fail.
+The server will attempt to randomly respond either successfully or with a failure within the fail-rate specified.

 The **respondWithFailRate** method has the following signature:

 ``` javascript